vojtechruz/vojtechruzicka-blog/src/posts/gatsby-migration/index.md

 To learn more about Gatsby check out [this curated list](https://github.com/prayasht/awesome-gatsby) of Gatsby-related resources.

 ## Deployment
-This article covered GatsbyJS part of the migration.
-But that's not all you need to do, you need to set up a build and deployment process for yor site.
+This article covers GatsbyJS part of the migration.
+But that's not all you need to do, you also need to set up a build and deployment process for yor site.

 I decided to use Netlify to set up a continuous deployment of my site, you can learn more here: [Migration to JAM stack and Netlify from WordPress](https://www.vojtechruzicka.com/jamstack-migration-netlify/).